Loksta8/HangManGame/README.md

 **1. Have _word_tool.py_ and _wordlist_dictionary.txt_ in the same working
 directory.**

-**2. Run the program with this command and give it an integer parameter you want to look for.
-In this case *14* :**
+**2. Run the program with something similar to these commands.
+The args are an integer for word length, input file, output file name.txt parameter In this case *3* *wordlist_dictionary.txt* *newwords.txt* :**

-`python3 word_tool.py 14`
+`python3 word_tool.py 3 wordlist_dictionary.txt newwords.txt`

-**3. Next the program will find all words with a length of 14 or greater.
+**3. Next the program will find all words with a length of 3 or less so it can create a new file with words that are bigger than a length of 3.
 It will then proceed to ask the user if they want the words displayed.
 Enter one of the following to accept.
 Or anything else to not show the words and only get the total words if any were found.**

 `Y` `y` `YES` `Yes` `yes`

-*This is still a work in progress so one of these days I'll get around to making this tool have more functionality.*
+**4. The _newwords.txt_ file is now created in the working directory you ran the python script in.
+You can now use this new file to compile with for Hangman.
+Just remember before you compile to change the filename in the main.cpp.**

 ***
 My Instructions for compiling this program in Linux: compiler used: g++ . compiler version: gcc version 6.3.0 20170516 (Raspbian 6.3.0-18+rpi1+deb9u1) .
+C++ Boost library used for trimming white space.
 ***

 **1. Have _Hangman.hpp_, _Hangman.cpp_,  _main.cpp_, and